The 5 Biggest Tax Credits You Might Qualify For

-Identifying which tax credits apply to you can be a big help as you prepare to file your income tax return.
+Federal tax credits can be a big help to low-to-moderate-income taxpayers looking to reduce their taxes or maximize their tax refund.
 Here are the 5 biggest tax credits you might qualify for.

 For years, the Hope Credit helped families pay the costs of higher education.
 Since 2009, that credit has been rebranded and expanded as the American Opportunity Tax Credit.

-The full credit is available to people whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing jointly.
-These income limits are higher than those for another education credit, the Lifetime Learning Credit.
+- The full credit is available to people whose modified adjusted gross income (MAGI) is $80,000 or less, or $160,000 or less for married couples filing jointly.

 The Lifetime Learning Credit, also established to offset the costs of post-secondary education, differs from the American Opportunity Tax Credit in that it is available for any years of post-secondary education, not just the first four.
 Also, the credit is available for people not pursuing a degree.